Noel Alumit

-Noël Alumit is an American novelist, actor, and activist.
+Noël Alumit is an American novelist, actor, visual artist and activist.
 He was identified as one of the Top 100 Influential Gay People by Out Magazine.

 Early life

 He was born the second of four children, in Baguio, the Philippines, and raised in Los Angeles, United States.
 He earned his Bachelor of Fine Arts in Drama from the University of Southern California and later studied playwriting at the David Henry Hwang Writers Institute at East West Players.
 He received his Master of Divinity in Buddhist Chaplaincy from the University of the West.

 In addition to his writing, Alumit has worked as an HIV/AIDS educator with the Asian Pacific AIDS Intervention Team in Los Angeles.

 Writing

 Alumit's play Mr. and Mrs. La Questa Go Dancing was produced by Teatro Ng Tanan in San Francisco and also in Los Angeles, Santa Barbara, Boston, and Philadelphia.

 His one-man show, The Rice Room: Scenes From a Bar, premiered in Santa Monica in 1999, and was later staged at San Francisco's New Conservatory Theatre Center in 2000.
 It was voted one of the best solo shows of the year by the San Francisco Bay Guardian, and played to sold-out houses in Los Angeles, San Francisco, Boston, Philadelphia and other cities.
 He also wrote and performed another successful solo show, Master of the (Miss) Universe, at Highways Performance Art Space in Santa Monica, California.
 Master of the (Miss) Universe was named "Best Bet" by The Los Angeles Times.

 His debut novel, Letters to Montgomery Clift (MacAdam/Cage), was published in 2002, and received the 2003 Stonewall Book Award from the American Library Association, the Violet Quill Award from Insight Out Books, the Global Filipino Literary Award from Our Own Voice and the Gold Seal from ForeWord magazine.
 His second novel, Talking to the Moon, was released in late 2006 by Carroll & Graf.
-His collection of short stories Music Heard in Hi-Fi is forthcoming in summer 2023.
+His collection of short stories Music Heard in Hi-Fi was published in 2023 (Rebel Satori).

 His work has also been published in Tilting the Continent (New Rivers Press), Take Out (Asian American Writers Workshop/Temple University), Subterraneans, DisOrient, and Lion's Roar.